-His international career began with solo concertos in prestigious venues such as the Hermitage Theatre in St Petersburg and the Rudolfinum in Prague, and has since toured the USA extensively as a concerto soloist as well as in Germany, France, Spain and Portugal.
-Much of his career has been devoted to chamber music, kick-started by a Purcell Room recital of music by Copland and Alan Bush – ‘consummate virtuosity from all three players’ The Strad – and highly critically acclaimed premier recordings of music by Copland and Alan Bush – ‘to die for’ The Strad; ‘I cannot recommend this too highly’ Gramophone; ‘ utterly compelling’ BBC Music Magazine.
+His international career began with solo concertos in prestigious venues such as the Hermitage Theatre in St Petersburg and the Rudolfinum in Prague; he has since toured the USA and Europe as a concerto soloist.
+Much of his career has been devoted to chamber music, kick-started by a Purcell Room recital of music by Copland and Alan Bush – ‘consummate virtuosity from all three players’ The Strad – and highly critically acclaimed premier recordings of the same – ‘to die for’ The Strad; ‘I cannot recommend this too highly’ Gramophone; ‘ utterly compelling’ BBC Music Magazine.
 The Bush recording was a selected disc in Gramophone Magazine.